Before you get started with your communications plan, you must go through the process of identifying and categorising stakeholders.

-It is also used internally as a way of providing a visual aid to demonstrate how they should best be managed and communicated with, which can be really helpful when you onboard new team members
+It is also used internally as a way to demonstrate how stakeholders should be managed and communicated with, which can be really helpful when you onboard new team members.

 Whatever method you use, you are looking to use stakeholder mapping exercises to understand each stakeholder according to the criteria of influence/power capacity and interest level.

-The Interest/Influence Matrix is a powerful tool for identifying the weight and type of communication appropriate to each stakeholder and stakeholder group.
+The interest/influence matrix is a powerful tool for identifying the weight and type of communication appropriate to each stakeholder and stakeholder group.

 As you can see in the diagram below, the interest of the stakeholder is plotted along the ‘x’ axis, whilst the influence is plotted on the ‘y’ axis.

 Attributing a stakeholder with a score from 1 to 10 for both these categories will provide a point to plot in one of four quadrants.

 The communications strategy can then be informed by using the three levels of engagement (informing, consulting, and collaborating).

 Using the three levels of engagement approach ensures that a suitable amount of engagement is provided to each quadrant and that each stakeholder group is satisfied.

 Using the salience model